smblott-github/text-aid-too/README.md

 ### Installation

-Currently:
+#### The Easy Way

+1. Install the [extension](https://chrome.google.com/webstore/detail/klbcooigafjpbiahdjccmajnaehomajc) from the Chrome Store.
+1. Install the server (and its dependencies):

+    `sudo npm install -g text-aid-too`

+1. Configure the port and shared secret on the extension's options page (optional, but required if you want to use a non-default port or a shared secret).

+Then, launch the server; which might be something like...

+    export TEXT_AID_TOO_SECRET="<REPLACE-ME>"
+    export TEXT_AID_TOO_EDITOR="gvim"

+    # Use the default port (9293)...
+    text-aid-server

+    # Or...
+    text-aid-server --port 9294

+To activate the editor, use `<Ctrl-;>` in a web input.
+(Sorry, there's no user interface yet for changing this.)

+#### The hard way

-- Clone the repo.
+1. Clone the repo.
-- Install the server with `npm install -g .`.
+1. Install the server with `npm install -g .`.
-- Run the server with `text-aid-too`.
+1. Run the server (as above).
-- Build the extension with `coffee -c ./chrome-extension/*.coffee` (or just `make build`).
+1. Build the extension with  `make build`.
+(You will need Coffeescript.)
-- Install the extension as an unpacked extension (I'll put it on the Chrome Store soon).
-The extension is in `./chrome-extension/`.
+1. Install the extension as an unpacked extension; it's in `./chrome-extension`.

     Visit the extension's options page to configure the port and shared secret, if required (see below).

-    To activate the editor, use `<Ctrl-;>`.
+To activate the editor, use `<Ctrl-;>` in a web input.
 (Sorry, there's no user interface yet for changing this.)

 ### Important